 ⚡ Key Takeaways

-• Homeowner's insurance does NOT cover termite damage — it's classified as "preventable"
+• Homeowner's insurance does NOT cover termite damage — every major carrier excludes it as "preventable" or "gradual" damage

-Almost every homeowner's insurance policy in Mississippi explicitly excludes termite damage.
-This isn't unique to Mississippi — it's standard nationwide.
-Insurance companies classify termite damage as "gradual deterioration" or "maintenance-related," placing it in the same category as wear and tear, mold, or foundation settling.
+Almost every homeowner's insurance policy sold in Mississippi explicitly excludes termite damage.
+This isn't a Mississippi quirk — it's standard nationwide.
+Insurance companies classify termite damage as "gradual deterioration" or "maintenance-related" damage, which puts it in the same exclusion category as wear and tear, mold, and foundation settling.

 Your Real Protection: The Pest Control Contract

-Here's what most homeowners don't realize: your termite protection contract IS your insurance against termite damage.
+Here's the part most homeowners haven't thought through: your termite protection contract IS your real insurance against termite damage.
 When you pay an annual premium to a pest control company, you're paying for:

-When the company fails to deliver on these promises — by skipping inspections, using inadequate treatments, or missing obvious signs of infestation — they've breached their contract.
+When the company fails to deliver on those promises — by skipping inspections, doing drive-by visits without going under the house, using inadequate treatments, or missing obvious signs of activity — they've breached the contract that was supposed to protect you.
 And that breach is what gives you a legal claim.

 Have a Pest Control Contract?

 If you've been paying for termite protection and still got damage, you may have a strong legal claim.
-We evaluate cases for free.
+We evaluate cases for free and tell you honestly whether yours is worth pursuing.

 Get My Free Evaluation